yuanmingchen922/DHL.1/Update_Version_3.md

   $$

 - **Stationarity:**
-  Gradients of the Lagrangian w.r.t. all continuous variables vanish.
+  Gradients of the Lagrangian with respect to.
+All continuous variables vanish.
 Equivalently, reduced costs are non-negative in the minimum-cost flow.

 Together, these KKT conditions are **necessary and sufficient** for optimality in the LP-relaxed problem.